giantswarm/releases/announcements/move-to-cluster-api.md

 - Future proof API that protects you from vendor lock-ins, developed by dynamicaly growing community which will increase the speed of adding new functionalities over time.
 - Possibility to use all the tooling compatible with the Cluster API not only one created by Giant Swarm.
 - Workload clusters can be managed by management clusters from other providers if they are compatible with Cluster API, like EKS or AKS.
-- Adding new providers will become easier and Giant Swarm will be in a better position to expand their offering beyond AWS, Azure, and our current On-Premises solutions.
+- Adding new providers will become easier and Giant Swarm will be in a better position to expand their offering beyond AWS, Azure, and current On-Premises solutions.
 - It will be possible to have workload clusters from different providers managed by one management cluster to enable Multi-cloud use cases.

 ### How will the move look like?